VirtualSpaceGit/PoC-VirtualSpace/README.md

 ## Overview

 VirtualSpace is designed to ensure the integrity and availability of your important data.
-This Proof of Concept (PoC) serves as a demonstration of our main product, VirtualSpace, highlighting our ability to monitor, dynamically update, and restore files.
+This Proof of Concept (PoC) serves as a demonstration of our main product (in very simple terms), VirtualSpace, highlighting our ability to monitor, dynamically update, and restore files.

 ## Features